nsulmol/afspm/README.md

 - tomli, to read our TOML-defined configuration files.
 - fire, for argument parsing/handling when invoked from a terminal.
 - pint, for unit conversions.
+- graphviz, to visualize config files (for debugging/validation).
+(Note that this package expects graphviz to be installed locally and in your PATH.
+Follow it's documentation for how to do so if not already on your system.)

 Additionally, we have the following 'hard' requirements (although they are only used by some components):